What Movie Is This?

 Mention a prop, costume, or standout object.

-Try: "A guy holds a boombox outside a window and says, 'I just want you to know.'"
+Try: "A guy holds a boombox outside a window at night."

 What Movie Is This?
-Use a Scene or Quote
+Use a Scene or Clip

 The question "What movie is this?" usually starts with a vivid scene.
 Maybe it is a courtroom outburst, a hallway chase, or a statue head rolling down a street.
 These images are stronger than a title you half remember, and they are exactly the clues search engines ignore.
 This page is designed to capture those moments.
 Describe the action, the location, and one extra clue.
 A single prop, a costume detail, or a lighting style can be enough to unlock the match.